nushell/nushell.github.io/commands/docs/math_min.md

 title: math min
 categories: |
   math
-version: 0.76.0
+version: 0.76.1
 math: |
-  Finds the minimum within a list of numbers or tables
+  Finds the minimum within a list of numbers or tables.
 usage: |
-  Finds the minimum within a list of numbers or tables
+  Finds the minimum within a list of numbers or tables.
 ---

 # <code>{{ $frontmatter.title }}</code> for math